smartreadingplanner/planner/documentation/user_manual.md

 ### Summaries and notes
 For each schedule, you can create a summary.
 You can build the summary by aggregating the schedule tasks notes, or you can create a summary from scratch.
 These summaries can be shared to other people. cf. screenshots below: <br><br>
-You can also consult your notes in the schedule details view menu (cf below)
+You can consult your notes in the schedule details view menu (cf below)

 There is a size limit for summaries and notes created by users:<br>
 - For notes: `10.000` characters